yoshizzle/developers-1/_guides/python-guide.md

 'offline'
 {% endhighlight %}

-That's great, but this Linode is empty, and booting it wouldn't make sense (we created it without disks or a distribution).
+That's great, but this Linode is empty, and booting it wouldn't make sense, since we created it without disks or a distribution.
 Let's make another Linode, this time with Debian on it, and boot it so we can ssh in.

 ## Getting a Distribution

-We already know how to retrieve objects from the API, but this time we want something more vague - a Debian.
-Which one?
+We already know how to retrieve objects from the API, but this time we want something more vague - a Debian template.
+Which version?
 What are our options?
-Let's have a look at all of the recommended Debians:
+Let's have a look at all of the recommended Debian templates:

 {% highlight python %}
 >>> for d in client.get_distributions(linode.Distribution.vendor == 'Debian', linode.Distribution.recommended == True):